 To coffee enthusiasts, a good cup of coffee means the world.
 Although regular coffee has its benefits, it can also adversely affect your health.

 Pesticides and fertilizers can lead to rashes, allergies, and other such effects.
 Even long-term effects like Parkinson’s disease links to the use of these chemicals.
-Therefore, organic coffee, which uses fewer chemicals than conventional coffee, is at an advantage.
+Therefore, coffee, which uses fewer chemicals than conventional coffee, is at an advantage.

 Helpful to Everyone Involved